 The recipe I used came from Avellino Zon and was originally written in Avellinese dialect, which can be seen on that website.
 As I mentioned in previous posts, I am learning Neapolitan, so I was able to translate this recipe.
-Because the United States does not use the Metric System, I purchased a Metric Converter Scale from Amazon that worked perfectly.

 Below is my version of the recipe from Avellino Zon!